 Wainwright’s Coast to Coast walk

-Wainwright’s Coast to Coast walk showing hostel, bunkhouse and camping barn accommodation along the route.
-Generally walked from West to East, starting on the Cumbria coast at St Bees Head.
-For details of the C2C Cycle Route click here.
+Self catering accommodation along Wainwright’s Coast to Coast walk showing hostel, bunkhouse and camping barn accommodation along the route.
+The Coast to Coast is Generally walked from West to East, starting on the Cumbria coast at St Bees Head and details of the accommodation are given in this order.
+Here are links for details of the C2C Cycle Route and Mountain Bike Route.

 Location of accommodation on Wainwright’s Coast to Coast Walk (West to East).